Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 27. Save the frm_Students Form and open it in Normal View.

 The first five records on the Form belong to student John.
-If you move one record at a time you will not find any difference on the Chart up to the fifth record, because the values of all the five records are shown on the PIE Chart.
-The sixth to tenth records belongs to the second student and the 11th record onwards belongs to the third student.
-You may type 6 or 11 on the Record Navigation Control directly to quickly display other students' marks on PIE Chart.
+If you move one record at a time, you will not find any difference on the Chart up to the fifth record, because the values of all five records are shown on the PIE Chart.
+The sixth to tenth records belong to the second student, and the 11th record onwards belongs to the third student.
+You may type 6 or 11 on the Record Navigation Control directly to quickly display other students' marks on the PIE Chart.

 1. MS-Access and Graph Charts